CobbyElsonfx/GIG/README.md

+<ins># Special thanks to Mr. Oliver, Manager at Brightfield Tech Academy, and all friends and team members who in various ways contributed to this projects.
+This landing page was made with all the love at Brightfield Tech Academy.</ins>

 Integrated Content and Resources:
-i) Bootstrap Material Design
+* Bootstrap Material Design
-ii) Jquery
+* Jquery
-iii) Bootstrap
+* Bootstrap
-iv) Javascript
+* Javascript
-v) HTML AND CSS
+* HTML AND CSS

-This landing page was created with all the love at brightfield tech academy, special thanks to Mr. Oliver - Manager at Brightfield tech Academy, and all friends and team mates who in diverse ways contributed to this projects.